buntec/ff4s/docs/examples/reusable-components.md

 }
 ```

-In this example, the elements of `customSelect` are a list of currency pairs.
+In this example, the elements of `customSelect` are currency pairs.
 A generic currency pair is modelled by a
 `CurrencyPair` trait.
 Specific pairs are `case object`'s extending from the latter.

 ```scala mdoc:js:shared